ordovas/ordovas/README.md

 -[Data Science demos deployed in Streamlit Cloud](https://share.streamlit.io/ordovas/private_streamlit_apps/main/app.py)

-Here are some repos of the IRONHACK Data Analytics bootcamp projects that I've done to switch to the data science world:
+Here are some repos of the IRONHACK Data Analytics bootcamp projects that I did in 2020 to switch to the data science world:

 1. [Hangman game, programmed in Python (moddable)](https://github.com/ordovas/mini-project)
 2. [A word frequency based analysis of sharks attacks](https://github.com/ordovas/pandas-project)